neuralmagic/sparsezoo/README.md

 ## Available Models and Recipes

-A number of pre-trained baseline and optimized models across domains and sub domains are available and constantly being added.
+A number of pre-trained baseline and sparsified models across domains and sub domains are available and constantly being added.
 For an up to date list, please consult the [available models listing](https://github.com/neuralmagic/sparsezoo/blob/main/docs/source/models.md).

 ## Resources and Learning More